-ALL SAINTS KIDS worship on sundays
+ALL SAINTS KIDS

 Children of all ages are welcome in our worship and many families choose to keep even their youngest children with them to experience the richness of the liturgy, hear scripture and learn to quiet their hearts to hear God.
 Babbling babies and occasional screeches are a normal part of the noises of our sanctuary.
 If you have a child who is not ready for the entire service with mom or dad, we have care for children ages infant-1st grade.

 NURSERY: We have trained staff to care for infants-preschool in a nursery.
 Parents pick up their little ones at the passing of the peace to join in Eucharist.

 LITTLE LITURGY: Children preK-1st grade are invited to worship in Little Liturgy.
 A storyteller and 2 helpers guide the children in an intentional order of worship: turning our attention to God, proclaiming His Word through story, responding to the story through conversation and activity, and listening and talking to God through prayer.
 In this way, Little Liturgy operates like a steppingstone preparing children to participate in corporate worship when they enter 2nd grade.
 Children are returned to the sanctuary around the time of the passing of the peace to join in Eucharist.
 Little Liturgy runs during the school year and takes a break for the summer.